interest-protocol/interest-lst/README.md

 - **Decentralized:** Users can deposit/withdraw from any validator

 - **Non-custodial:** The admin does not have any access to the funds.
-It uses a Coin accounting system to keep track of deposits/rewards
+It uses a Coin + NFT accounting system to keep track of deposits/rewards

 - **Fair:** The deposit fee increases as a validator gets a higher stake compared to others.
 It incentivizes users to deposit in other validators.

-- **Flexible:** Users have granular control over their deposit via the 3 Coin options.
+- **Flexible:** Users have granular control over their deposit via the 3 Asset options.

 ## Repo Structure